 Entrepreneurship is scary because you're responsible for everything.
 There is nowhere to hide if something goes wrong.
 The more years of education you have, the greater the opportunity cost to become an entrepreneur.

 But when things go right in entrepreneurship, there might be no better feeling professionally.
 No promotion or raise comes close when reward is perfectly correlated to merit.

 What If Your Business Doesn't Go According To Plan?

-Recently, a reader asked, “What do you think you’d be doing now if FS hadn’t worked out so well for you?
+A reader asked, “What do you think you’d be doing now if FS hadn’t worked out so well for you?
 Back to the IB grind, real estate tycoon, build a tennis school…other?
-Might be an interesting article unto itself, I know you’d get at least one interested reader.“
+Might be an interesting article unto itself.
+I know you’d get at least one interested reader.“

 A Time Limit On Your Crazy Idea

-You've got about three years to gain traction in your business before society writes you off.
-Nobody will bat an eye if you disappear for one or two years because plenty of eager beavers go off to business school for two years and re-enter the workforce with no problem.
+You've got about three years to gain traction in your business or crazy idea before society writes you off.
+Nobody will bat an eye if you disappear for one or two years.
+Plenty of eager beavers go off to business school for two years and re-enter the workforce with no problem.

-Two or three years is also a perfect amount of time for a rational entrepreneur to decide whether his or her product can generate a minimum livable income stream.
+Two or three years is also a perfect amount of time for a rational entrepreneur to decide whether their product or service can generate a minimum livable income stream.
 During this time period, you can probably pivot one or two times as well.

 If you aren't generating a livable income stream after 36 months, or you haven't raised capital from outside investors, then you should probably get a job.

 According to FINRA regulations, the Series 7 license expires after an employment lapse of two years.
 The test is six hours long and contains 260 questions.
 There was no way I was taking that puppy again if I decided to rejoin the financial services industry!